-After that we just need to apply mask for the whole vector to get fractional positions and use fx and fy in formulas (2), (3) and (4) as vector operations.
+After that we just need to apply mask for the whole vector to get fractional positions and use fx and fy in formulas (2), ((3) and ((4) as vector operations.
 High-Pass filter could be applied to the whole vector immediately right after bilinear interpolation by vector operations with only 2 lines with CU width.
+In comparison with current implementation of translation motion model the vector k (of w+filter length-1 elements) is the following: